-Alongside master`s degrees in Contemporary Music Singing at the Riga Academy of Pedagogy and Educational Management (2014), studied Scenography at the Art Academy of Latvia (2017), and finished Sound and Performance Art at the University of the Arts of Bern (2020), he has a training in various vocal practices, piano, cello, and movement disciplines, as Dalcroze Eurythmics, Alexander technique and contemporary dance.
+Alongside master`s degrees in Contemporary Music Singing at the Riga Academy of Pedagogy and Educational Management (2014), studied Scenography at the Art Academy of Latvia (2017), and finished Sound and Performance Art at the Bern Academy of the Arts (2020), he has a training in various vocal practices, piano, cello, and movement disciplines, as Dalcroze Eurythmics, Alexander technique and contemporary dance.

 In 2014, Šterns received the appreciation acknowledgement for his investment in teaching the new generation of jazz musicians in Latvia from the Latvian National Centre of Culture.